 Sometimes when you are installing a blog package you may encounter a “hang” on “Step 2: Restoring Files“.
 The page just stops working with plain white background leaving you no other options and there’s no way to proceed.
 (Click image to view larger version)

 This behavior is due to a “throttling effect“; because your activity may have exceeded a certain webhost limit.
 Mostly, this is caused by a very low I/O usage set by your webhost administrator.
-See image below.
+See the image below.

 In this case, the best solution is to do a manual file extraction and then skip file extraction when running the installation script.
 Here’s how to do it: